We absolutely recommend getting off the beaten path in Paris.

-Furthermore, both canals are lined with small boutiques, cafés and bistros and during the summer months, many events are held there, making them a cool and more relaxed Paris attractions.
+Furthermore, both canals are lined with small boutiques, cafés and bistros and during the summer months, many events are held there, making them a cool and more relaxed Paris attraction.

 It is no secret that Paris is filled with traditional and even historic cafés where you can take a break from sightseeing.
 But why not spice things up a bit with a visit at the Grande Mosquée de Paris.
 Located in the 5th arrondissement, next to the Jardin des Plantes, this impressive building hides a variety of activities within its walls.